-Conceptual framework: Moderator variables
+Conceptual framework: Moderating variables

-Moderator variables in a conceptual framework
+Moderating variables in a conceptual framework

-The moderator thus changes the effect component of the cause-effect relationship between the two variables.
+The moderator thus changes the effect component of the cause-and-effect relationship.
 This moderation is also referred to as the interaction effect.

-The “IQ” moderator changes the effect component of the cause-effect relationship; in other words, it moderates the effect that the number of study hours has on the exam score.
+In other words, the “IQ” moderator moderates the effect that the number of study hours has on the exam score.